 - Log on to the ApsaraDB for RDS console.

-- In the upper-left corner of the page, select the region where the target RDS instance
+- In the left-side navigation pane, click Instances.
+In the top navigation bar, select the region where the target RDS instance resides.

-- Find the target RDS instance and click its ID.
+- Find the target instance and click the instance ID.

 - In the left-side navigation pane, click Database Proxy.

 - In the Proxy Endpoint section of the Proxy Service tab, click Enable on the right of Transaction Splitting:.Note

 - When you no longer need transaction splitting, you can click Disable on the right of Transaction Splitting:.

 - The operation to enable or disable transaction splitting takes effect only on new connections.